-If you are looking for castles and other historic sites, Dumfries & Galloway offers some realy fantastic sites.
+If you are looking for castles and other historic sites, Dumfries & Galloway offers some really fantastic sites.
 Owned by Historic Scotland, Caerlaverock Castle near Glencaple is one such example and is only a short drive from Nunland.
-Built in the 13th century, Caerlaverock is an impressive and well preserved moated triangular castle.
+Built-in the 13th century, Caerlaverock is an impressive and well-preserved moated triangular castle.
 We've selected Caerlaverock and a few other sites that you may wish to visit during your stay.

 With its moat, twin towered gatehouse and imposing battlements, Caerlaverock Castle is the epitome of the medieval stronghold.
 The castle’s turbulent history owes much to its proximity to England which brought it into border conflicts.